jinzhu6/Intership_pose_estimation_from_keypoints/README.md

 #6DoF Pose estimation from keypoints

 This code is the python adaptation of the matlab post processing you can find here : https://github.com/wbenbihi/hourglasstensorlfow
+I also used the their neural network in an other repo.

-I just translated the matlab code into python code, I did not inveted anythink
+I just translated the matlab code into python code, I did not invented anything

 Feel free to use this code if you need it.